Team Building Activities

 24. Jewellery Making

-Jewelry Making is a great art that can be a lot of fun!
-You can get pieces of jewelry that have been made by yourself, and you can also make jewelry for others.
+Jewellery Making is a great art that can be a lot of fun!
+You can get pieces of jewellery that have been made by yourself, and you can also make jewellery for others.
 This can be a very good team-building activity.
 The more people involved, the better!
 Be sure to choose a quiet and spacious area for this activity, preferably with lots of natural light.

 25. Laser Tag